d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ```

 Et voilà here it is: We now have a very minimalistic Angular app that uses the power of _Scully_ to automatically find all app routes, visit them and generate static pages out of them.
+It's ready for us to preview.
-We can already try it out by building our site and run _Scully_ over it:
+Let's try it out by building our site and running _Scully_.

 ```bash
 npm run build   # build our Angular app